march of the reanimated

 (Note: writing political commentary is not something I aspire to do with music, or on this site in general.
 But I firmly believe that we, citizens and artists alike, must hold accountable the powers that be.
 We must not be silent, musically or otherwise.)

-This piece describes a certain generation of thought that is fading, but not without at fight.
-Every few years, it rebrands itself and tries a new tactic to recast itself as The Defender of the Truth; we take three steps forward and one step back.
+This piece describes a certain generation of thought that is fading, but not without a fight.
+Every few years, it rebrands itself and tries a new tactic to recast itself as The Defender Of The Truth; we take three steps forward and one step back.